ZhexuanZhou/MDvsFA/README.md

 # Guide
 1. Creating the following folders:
-    - training_results: this folder is to contain all the images of evaluation phases, to visualize the performance of model
+    - training_results: this folder is to contain all the images of evaluation phases, to visualize the performance of model.
-    - test_results: this folder is to contain the images during test phases
+    - test_results: this folder is to contain the images during test phases.
-    - logs: this folder is to contain all logs during training
+    - logs: this folder is to contain all logs during training.
+    - saved_models: to save the weight after each epoch.
 2. Dataset:
     The [official implementation](https://github.com/wanghuanphd/MDvsFA_cGAN) offers the dataset, the structure has to be:
     ```